-In this article, we talk about why a man can get weary of the idea of commitment and how to get the guy to commit to you.
+In this article, we talk about why a man can get weary of the idea of commitment and how to get commitment from your partner.

 One of the best and most powerful parts of being in love is simply being around someone who gets you.
 And it’s this simple truth that we lose sight of when we’re more focused on the destination with someone instead of the journey.